atomix/atomix/README.md

 Copycat is designed to ensure that different components of the project ([resources](#resources), [Raft](#raft-consensus-algorithm), [I/O](#io-serialization), etc) can work independently of one another and with minimal dependencies.
-To that end, Copycat only depends on non-JDK libraries where dependencies are obvious, such as is the case with the [NettyTransport][NettyTransport].
+To that end, *the core library has zero dependencies*.
+The only components where dependencies are required is in custom `Transport` implementations, such as the [NettyTransport][NettyTransport].

 Copycat provides an all-encompassing dependency - `copycat-all` - which provides all base modules, transport, and [resource](#resources) dependencies.